natcap/invest.users-guide/source/fisheries.rst

     | Habitat N    | <float>     | <float>     | ... | <float>     |
     +--------------+-------------+-------------+-----+-------------+

 6. **Gamma**.
-Describes the relationship between the change in habitat area and a change in survival of life stages dependent on that habitat.
+Describes the relationship between the change in habitat area and a change in survival of age/stage dependent on that habitat.
 Specify a value between 0 and 1.